IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **Q:** What version of Linux is IGEL OS 12?

-**A:** IGEL OS 12 is IGEL's own version of Linux.
-IGEL uses libraries from Debian. the following screen shot from IGEL OS 12.6.0 shows Linux kernel 6.6.60 with debian / ubuntu / 20.04 / focal:
+**A:** IGEL OS is IGEL's own version of Linux.
+IGEL OS uses Debian / Ubuntu libs.
+Details on what is included in a specific build can be found in file `/etc/os-release`.
+Details on the kernel and device can be found by running `hostnamectrl`

 ![image-howto-cosmos-12](Images/HOWTO-COSMOS-12.png)